db-Lee/Multi-RM/README.md

 ## Assets

-Please find the assets of this repo below, including training and test datasets, model checkpoints, and rewards obtained by the four variants.
+Please find the assets of this repo below, including training and test datasets, model checkpoints, and rewards obtained by the four reward model variants.

 ---